 The cellular processes of tissue and bone healing are complex and multifactorial.
-The scientific basis for ARP treatment is the positive cellular effects of direct current electrical fields on these processes.
+The scientific basis for ARPWAVE Neuro Therapy is the positive cellular effects of direct current electrical fields on these processes.

 Direct current has been shown to affect cellular migration and orientation, endothelialization, protein synthesis, and calcium regulation, as well as stimulation of new bone formation and fracture healing.(4,6,7,10,18,19,21,22,24,25)